Materials Acceleration Platform for Electrochemistry: a Platform for Autonomous Electrochemistry: Introduction

 To address this gap, we have developed the Materials Acceleration Platform for Electrochemistry (MAP-E), a flexible, HT platform designed for autonomous electrochemical experiments.
-It integrates eight individually addressable electrochemical cells, each capable of performing independent measurements in parallel.
-The platform features modular fluid handling, enabling exploration of a wide range of aqueous environments.
-Robust component control and scheduling software manages complex experimental campaigns, enabling autonomous operation.
+It integrates eight individually addressable electrochemical flat-cells, each capable of performing independent measurements in parallel.
+The platform features modular fluid handling to explore a wide range of aqueous environments.
+Robust component control and scheduling software manages complex experimental campaigns, enabling automated operation.
+With these capabilities, the MAP-E can generate the precise and reliable electrochemical data required for applying ML algorithms to autonomously explore experimental spaces.

-By generating standardized electrochemical data, the MAP-E serves as a foundation for applying ML algorithms to autonomously explore complex experimental spaces.
-In this work, we first validate the MAP-E’s ability to perform reproducible electrochemical measurements using a modified testing protocol derived from an established corrosion standard.
-We then demonstrate its capacity to autonomously construct information-rich stability diagrams within a single closed-loop campaign, enabling more efficient use of experimental resources and operator time than traditional sequential approaches.
-By running eight cells in parallel, MAP-E achieves an immediate eightfold increase in throughput.
-Once the initial stock solutions are prepared, the system mixes and explores a broad environmental grid without further human intervention, enabling unattended execution of experimental campaigns.
+In this work, we first validate the MAP-E’s ability to perform reproducible electrochemical measurements using a modified protocol derived from an established corrosion standard.
+We then demonstrate its ability to autonomously construct data-driven stability diagrams within a single closed-loop campaign, demonstrating a more efficient use of operator time compared to traditional sequential approaches.
+Once the stock solutions are prepared and samples are loaded, the system loads samples and mixes solution to explore the defined experimental space without further human intervention.
+By running eight cells in parallel, the MAP-E achieves an immediate eightfold increase in throughput.
 An uncertainty-driven acquisition strategy is used to adaptively select subsequent experimental conditions based on the model’s posterior predictive uncertainty.
 This focuses sampling on regions where the model is least certain, allowing informative areas of the design space to be explored efficiently under a constrained experimental budget.
-With these capabilities, MAP-E provides a framework for reproducible, data-driven exploration of corrosion phenomena and supports scalable generation of high-quality electrochemical datasets, enabling broader collaboration and innovation across the electrochemistry community.
+By producing standard-aligned, reproducible data and demonstrating the autonomous exploration of experimental spaces, the MAP-E can support collaborative, data-driven materials discovery through the generation and public sharing of high-fidelity experimental datasets.